groundhog2k/kind-setup/README.md

 ### For Linux and WSL2

-For Linux and WSL2 it will simply install *kind* and prepare a few more services like, metrics server, Jetstack certificate manager, Ingress nginx and Kubernetes dashboard.
+For Linux and WSL2 it will simply install *kind* and prepare a few more services like, metrics server, Jetstack certificate manager, Envoy gateway and Headlamp as dashboard.

 ### All the scripts in detail